alcatrazEscapee/Cordy/docs/stdlib.md

 # Cordy Standard Library

 The Cordy standard library consists of a number of functions which are placed in the global namespace.
-These are not shadow-able or able to be overriden.
+These are not shadow-able or able to be overridden.

 ### Type Signatures